wingos80/thesis_notes/Master_notes.md

 > ~~*To advance the state-of-the-art RL based fault tolerant flight controllers and contribute to the safety of autonomous flight, by studying and developing novel methods of hybrid RL algorithms.*~~

-> *To advance the state-of-the-art RL based fault tolerant flight controllers and further the technological readiness level of the Flying-V, by developing an intelligent flight control system for the Flying-V using novel methods of hybrid RL algorithms.*
+> *To advance the state-of-the-art RL based fault tolerant flight controllers and further the technological readiness level of the Flying-V, by developing a reinforcement learning based intelligent flight control system for the Flying-V.*

 ### Research questions

-1. What are the state-of-the-art DRL algorithms?
-	1. What RL algorithms are used in state-of-the-art flight control, and what are the algorithms used in other fields?
-	2. What are the benefits and drawbacks of each algorithm?
-	3. What potential for improvement exist in each of these algorithms?
-2. Which of these algorithms are applicable to the problem of fault tolerant flight control?
+1. Which reinforcement learning algorithms is most applicable to the problem of fault tolerant flight control?
+	1. What RL algorithms are used in state-of-the-art flight control?
-	1. What are desirable properties for an algorithm to possess for fault tolerance.
+	2. What desirable qualities should an algorithm possess for the best fault tolerant controller?
-	2. What fault cases are prevalent in aircrafts.
+	3. What preliminary comparison should be done to select the more applicable algorithm?
+2. What are the handling qualities or possible faults scenarios of the Flying-V that a controller should take into account?
-3. How are DRL algorithms applied to flight control?
+3. How can the identified algorithm be applied to control the Flying-V?
-	1. How are RL algorithms in general implemented?
+	1. How are RL based flight controllers implemented?
-	2. How do RL algorithms interface with flight controllers?
+	2. How will the algorithm interface with existing simulations of the Flying-V?
-	3. What DoF flight simulation should be considered for this project?
-	4. How realistic should the flight dynamics used for RL training be?
-4. How does the implemented DRL algorithm compare to previous attempts at RL for fault tolerant flight control?
+4. How does the implemented flight controller perform both in the presence of faults and in nominal flight?
+	1. What criteria should be kept track of to characterize a controllers fault tolerance?
-	1. What metrics should be evaluated for the implemented algorithm?
+	2. What flight scenarios should be designed to test the performance of the controller?
-	2. How did the fault tolerance characteristics of the obtain controller differ from other methods.
+	3. How well does the nominal flight performance of the flight controller compare to other intelligent and?
-	3. What other differences are present between the implemented and previous DRL controllers

 ---